yselkowitz/installability-pipeline/README.md

 # installability-pipeline

-This repository contains the definition of the Installability CI pipeline.
+This repository contains the tmt plam for the installability test.

-This pipeline tries to install, update, downgrade and remove RPM packages and publishes results via [CI Messages](https://pagure.io/fedora-ci/messages).

 ## Test definition